cometbft/cometbft/spec/abci/abci++_app_requirements.md

 latest height persisted by CometBFT.

-In practice, persisting the state of a height consists of three steps, the last of which is the call to the application's `Commit` method, where the application is expected to persist/commit its state.
+In practice, persisting the state of a height consists of three steps, the last of which is the call to the application's `Commit` method, the only place where the application is expected to persist/commit its state.
-On startup, CometBFT calls the `Info` method on the Info Connection to get the latest committed state of the app.
+On startup (upon recovery), CometBFT calls the `Info` method on the Info Connection to get the latest committed state of the app.
 The app MUST return information consistent with the last block for which it successfully completed `Commit`.

 The three steps performed before the state of a height is considered persisted are:
 - The block is stored by CometBFT in the blockstore
-- CometBFT has stored the state returned by the application through `FinalizeBlockResult`
+- CometBFT has stored the state returned by the application through `FinalizeBlockResponse`
 - The application has committed its state within `Commit`.

 The following diagram depicts the order in which these events happen, and the corresponding